Sydney Uriah Bogues: Legacy

 Jamaica Gleaner Article in 1915 with Messrs.
 S. Bogues and M. Garvey.

-Descendants of Sydney Bogues speak fondly of his being a contemporary of Rt.
+According to family accounts, Bogues was a contemporary of Rt.
 Hon.
 Marcus Garvey and of him being a part of the Harlem Renaissance.
-He was in New York during this time and seemingly well known to Garvey through records such as the Gleaner article inset circa 1915.
+He is reported to have lived in New York during this period, and a 1915 Gleaner article has been cited as evidence of a connection with Garvey.

 His nephew, Sen. Leon Bogues stayed in New York and later became a State Senator representing Harlem.

 His eldest son H.E.Dorrien along with his younger brothers, Francis and David founded the Jamaican conglomerate, Bogues Brothers Ltd. in 1939 when they imported Jamaica's first modern dry-cleaning plant for the Hamilton Suit Company.

 Sydney Bogues' son-in-law, David Leopold Baugh was instrumental in assisting his own cousin, Thomas Phillip Lecky, Ph.D., O.B.E., O.M., Agricultural Geneticist in his research by way of facilitating his experiments on his farm resulting in famous cattle breeds, such as the Jamaican Red Poll.

 His brother Egbert Bogues' grandson is Caribbean political theorist, intellectual historian, writer and curator, Dr. B. Anthony Bogues, PhD.